-Holbrook is a rural town of some 1500 people on the Hume Freeway 60klms north of Albury within Greater Hume Shire.
-Within driving distance to the Murray River and Dora Dora State Forest, Holbrook is an ideal place to live between Sydney and Melbourne.
+Holbrook is a rural town of some 1500 people on the Hume Freeway 60kms North of Albury within Greater Hume Shire.
+Located within driving distance to the Murray River and Dora Dora State Forest, Holbrook is an ideal place to live between Sydney and Melbourne.

-St. Patrick's School is located in the centre of town immediately opposite the Caltex Service Station and Holbrook Bakery.
+St. Patrick's School is located in the centre of town immediately opposite the ever popular Holbrook Bakery.